secretstache/static-boilerplate_v2/readme.md

 ### Generator

-- To add a new component run `ssm create-component componentName` or `ssm create componentName`.
+- To add a new module run `ssm create-module moduleName` or `ssm create moduleName`.
 This command will create the files in the following folders:
-   `/src/assets/scripts/layout-builder/components/componentName.js`
+   `/src/assets/scripts/layout-builder/modules/moduleName.js`
-   `/src/assets/styles/layout-builder/components/_componentName.scss`
+   `/src/assets/styles/layout-builder/modules/_moduleName.scss`
-   `/src/partials/layout-builder/components/componentName.html`
+   `/src/partials/layout-builder/modules/moduleName.html`

-- `ssm create-component componentName -j` will create all component's files except js file
+- `ssm create-module moduleName -j` will create all module's files except js file
-- `ssm create-component componentName -c` will create all component's files except scss file
+- `ssm create-module moduleName -c` will create all module's files except scss file
-- `ssm create-component componentName -h` will create all component's files except html file
+- `ssm create-module moduleName -h` will create all module's files except html file
-- Flags can be combined, for example `ssm create-component componentName -j -h` will create only scss file
+- Flags can be combined, for example `ssm create-module moduleName -j -h` will create only scss file

-- To delete component's files run `ssm remove-component componentName` or `ssm remove componentName`.
+- To delete module's files run `ssm remove-module moduleName` or `ssm remove moduleName`.

 - To add a new template run `ssm create-template templateName`.
 This command will create the files in the following folders: